 Sophia likes CS because it gives her the opportunity to solve problems in multiple ways.
 She plans to attend Harvey Mudd College or the Franklin W. Olin College of Engineering for a bachelor's in CS with a minor or a double-major in psychology.

-Senior Anna Shott is one of Mr. Smith's recent CS recruits.
+Senior Anna Shott is one of Ben's recent CS recruits.
 She's in his Advanced Topics CS class, along with Sophia.
 Anna plans to take a gap year to work and travel, then attend the University of Southern California (USC) in 2017.
 There, she plans to pursue a math or CS major.
 If she picks math, she'll at least pursue a CS minor.

 "Computer programming is really interesting, how it translates into so many different aspects of our world right now," Anna said.
 "It's kind of at the forefront of science and math."